Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

-To assess how delivery channels affect attack success, we evaluate the Fraudulent Ad Injection vector across in-app pop-ups and cross-app notifications across all eight agents.
-In this scenario, the agent is instructed to write a note; during the benign workflow, it encounters either in-app pop-ups or cross-app notifications.
-We then test how easily the agent is diverted from its original task and persuaded to execute malicious instructions embedded in these adversarial entries.
+To isolate the effect of delivery channel, we evaluate \blackcircle{$V_{1}$} \textit{Third-party Fraudulent Ad} across these channels for all eight agents.
+The benign task is to write a note; during execution, the agent encounters either an in-app context or a cross-app notification containing adversarial instructions.
+Table~\ref{tab:different_entry} summarizes the results.